Frequently Asked Questions: Administrative Leave

 Q: What family members are covered by bereavement leave?

 A: The loss of a family member may require time away from work.
 If there is a death of a spouse, son, daughter, mother, father, mother-in-law, father-in-law, sister, sister-in-law, brother, brother-in-law grandparent or grandchild (including stepparent, step-sibling, or stepchild), eligible employees may take up to three working days off as leave with pay.
 This leave is to be utilized within fourteen (14) days of the date of death.
-Exceptions for unusual circumstances must be coordinated with Human Resources.
+Exceptions for unusual circumstances must be coordinated with People Experience.

 Q: What is the procedure for bereavement leave?

 A: All regular and term full-time and part-time employees are eligible.
 Bereavement leave is to be utilized within fourteen (14) days of the date of death.
-Exceptions for unusual circumstances (i.e., remains must be transported from overseas) must be coordinated with Human Resources.
+Exceptions for unusual circumstances (i.e., remains must be transported from overseas) must be coordinated with People Experience.
 Supervisors may ask the employee to provide a certification of the death, such as a death certificate or a published death notice, before bereavement pay will be authorized.

 Q: What happens when an employee is on jury duty?